 ^{}PGIM is the investment management business of Prudential Financial, Inc. (PFI).
-PFI is the 11th largest investment manager (out of 444 firms surveyed) in terms of worldwide institutional assets under management based on Pensions & Investments' Top Money Managers list published June 2023.
-This ranking represents institutional client assets under management by PFI as of December 31, 2022.
+PFI is the 12th largest investment manager (out of 411 firms surveyed) in terms of worldwide institutional assets under management based on Pensions & Investments' Top Money Managers list published June 2024.
+This ranking represents institutional client assets under management by PFI as of December 31, 2023.
 Participation in the P&I ranking is voluntary and open to managers that have any kind of U.S. institutional tax-exempt AUM.
 Managers self-report their data via a survey.
 P&I sends the survey to previously identified managers and to any new managers asking to participate in the survey/ranking.
-No compensation is required to participate in the ranking.